DevenPanchal/dsaj1j2/AVL/README.md

 Case2 : Matching node has 1 child
 Case3 : Matching node has 2 children

 All 3 cases return with different nodes after deleting the matching node.
-This is ver important note.
+This is very important note.

 **3. RightRotate and LeftRotate :**
+As an interface here, they are performing rotations and returning the **new root** of the **group** from the 3 (note this is NOT the same as **Arrangement**.
+This is the **Group** we are talking about)

+	Group:

+	   O
+	  / \
+    O   O

+	Arrangement:
+	LL/LR/RR/RL and refers to 3 generations of nodes

+What do the rotate functions exactly do?
+a.
+Rotate on the nodeOnWhichRotationIsDemanded
+b.
+Changes the link relationships between nodes but the names and their contents remain the same.
+Inside or Outside the function.
+Again, only connections/structure is changing.
+c.
+A sophisticated Rotate may also update/fix the parent, left,right relationships of all the nodes in the group appropriately, following the rotation.
+In SplayTree we use sophisticated Rotate functions.
+In AVL tree we use non-sophisticated rotate functions.
+Both functions perform the exact same rotate with the exact same piece of code.
+The only difference is that the sophisticated function, after finishing the rotations does updation of parent, left, right nodes for all the nodes in the group.
-They perform rotations and they return the **new root** of the group.
+d.
+They may return the new root of the group.
+If return type is void, they wouldn't return it.
+If they are returning the new root, the caller of this rotation may choose to use it appropriately.
+e.
+Before rotation, nodeOnWhichRotationIsDemanded is the root.

 **4.settleViolations(node) or reBalance(node)**
 The first node to go in this function is the Parent of the inserted or the deleted node.